 Volume Based Technical Analysis

 We define a long-term trend as a broad market trend that commonly persists over several years.
-No matter what timeframe you trade - the short-, mid-, or the long-term - our position is that you should always know about the market's prevailing long-term direction.
+No matter what timeframe you trade, the long, mid, or the short-term, you should always be aware of the market's prevailing long-term direction.

 Copyright 2004 - 2013 Highlight Investments Group.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.